 the photo shows a car other than yours

 there is no security indicator on the photo.

 The security indicator is evidence the photo has not been changed.
 If the security indicator is not present, the court may not accept the photo as evidence.

-Before electing to go to court, you should get legal advice.
+Before applying to have your fine heard in court, you should get legal advice.